The Foundation and its Mission

 The Foundation is independent and without political and religious ties.
 It was founded by Greta’s parents Malena Ernman and Svante Thunberg - as Greta was a minor at the time - and it is registered in Stockholm, Sweden.

-Erika Jangen, Director of the Foundation, has a background in law, and has spent most of her career working on democracy, environmental and sustainability advocacy both in the public and private sectors.
+Erika Jangen, member of the board, has a background in law, and has spent most of her career working on European Union legislation and in the fields of human rights, democracy, environmental and sustainability issues both in the public and private sectors.

-Legal experts Paulina von Euler and Henning Isoz have had an important advisory role in the Foundation, given the complexity of foundation law.
+Paulina von Euler and Henning Isoz, have had an important advisory role in the creation of the foundation.
 Paulina von Euler is the Founder and CEO at von Euler & Partners in Stockholm, a family office that has advised foundations since 2002.
 Henning Isoz has a background in the Swedish Ministry of Justice since the beginning of the 1980s, where he wrote the basis for the Swedish law on foundations.
 He has since been primarily engaged in legal matters relating to foundation law.